Essential products to keep baby safe and comfortable

 - Wearable blankets (zippable fleece or cotton sacks go over your baby’s sleepwear) or swaddling blankets for your baby to sleep in to keep your baby warm without the increased risk of SIDS from traditional blankets

-Other Essential Baby Products
+Other Essential Products for Baby

 Some may not consider this essential but I couldn’t have done much without it.
 It was a way to carry my baby while keeping my hands free to do other things.
 I walked with my baby in a carrier which he loved and often fell asleep during and I got to exercise.
 There are many types and brands of baby carriers to choose from and it’s all personal preference.